Cappon magro: Name

 Cappon magro means 'fast-day capon'.
 As the dish contains no ingredients considered meat under the rules of traditional Catholic fasting, it is a suitable meal for the traditional Catholic fast days, including Christmas Eve.
-'Capon' may be a wry reference to the poultry capon, a traditional dish for Christmas.
-Or it may refer to the biscuit base, comparable to the French 'chapon', a slice of bread rubbed with garlic which is placed in the bottom of a soup or salad bowl.
-It may also refer to one of the many fish called 'cappone' (perhaps a gurnard or red mullet).
+Capon may be a wry reference to the poultry capon, a traditional dish for Christmas.
+Or it may refer to the biscuit base, comparable to the French chapon, a slice of bread rubbed with garlic which is placed in the bottom of a soup or salad bowl.
+It may also refer to one of the many fish called "cappone" (perhaps a gurnard or red mullet).

 Preparation

-The foundation of a cappon magro is a layer of hard tack biscuits ("gallette") rubbed with garlic and soaked in seawater and vinegar.
+The foundation of a cappon magro is a layer of hard tack biscuits (gallette) rubbed with garlic and soaked in seawater and vinegar.
 Then a pyramid is built up layer by layer.

 Each layer may consist of one or many vegetables, fishes, or seafoods.
 All recipes include boiled white fish, a lobster, green beans, celery, carrots, beets, and potatoes.
 Some authorities insist that black salsify is essential.
 Other seafoods and vegetables may also be included.
 Each ingredient is boiled separately, cut up, and seasoned with oil and vinegar.
 Each layer is dressed with a sort of cross between salsa verde and mayonnaise; it consists of parsley, garlic, capers, anchovies, the yolks of hard-boiled eggs, and green olives ground together in a mortar with olive oil and vinegar.
 The pyramid is topped with a lobster capped with its coral.
 The sides of the pyramid are garnished with green olives, botargo, capers, anchovy filets, crayfish, artichokes, and quartered hard-boiled eggs.

-Naples "Caponata Estiva"
+Naples caponata estiva

-The Naples dish called "Caponata Estiva" 'Summer Caponata', "Caponata Napolitana", or "Caponata di Pesce" consists of moistened ring-shaped rusks (friselle or gallette) dressed with oil, salt, garlic, oregano and basil, and topped with sliced tomatoes and possibly tuna.
+The Naples dish called "caponata estiva" (lit. 'summer caponata'), "caponata napolitana" or "caponata di pesce" consists of moistened ring-shaped rusks (friselle or gallette) dressed with oil, salt, garlic, oregano and basil, and topped with sliced tomatoes and possibly tuna.
 Any number of additional ingredients are optional, including smoked herring, pickled vegetables, olives, capers, anchovies, sardines, hard boiled eggs, very thinly sliced boiled beef, cucumber, carrot, celery.